Subrahmanyajoshi/Cancer-Detection-using-GCP/README.md

 ## Predicting
 - Open config file at config/config.yaml and update model path, and data path at the very bottom.
 - Go to project root and run following.
-It sets environment variable PYTHONPATH to project root so that modules can be imported easily. (remove the backslashes)
+It sets environment variable PYTHONPATH to project root so that modules can be imported easily.
 ```shell
 export PYTHONPATH=$(pwd):${PYTHONPATH}
 ```